The Fourth Protocol (film): Plot

 Meanwhile, Petrofsky meets KGB agent Irina Vassilievna, a bomb expert who is pretending to be his wife.
 Under her guidance, they assemble the device from the smuggled items and she sets it on a two-hour delay as they agreed on.
 Unbeknownst to Petrofsky, Vassilievna follows her own orders, resetting the delay to zero.
 After having sex with Petrofsky, she finds his own secret order to eliminate her and tries to warn him about the double-cross, but he kills her before she can.

 Afterwards, Petrofsky is observed contacting Winkler.
 Preston tracks him to Ipswich, loses him, then finds him again.
-Preston eventually realises that Petrofsky's target is RAF Baywaters, and locates Petrofsky's house, which lies right next to the base.
+Preston eventually realises that Petrofsky's target is [RAF Baywaters], and locates Petrofsky's house, which lies right next to the base.

 When Petrofsky starts to activate the bomb, on an impulse, he checks the timer first and realises he has been betrayed.
 At that moment, an SAS team storms the house and during a struggle, Preston subdues and disables Petrofsky.
 To Preston's outrage, one of the SAS team cold-bloodedly shoots and kills Petrofsky, explaining bluntly afterwards that he had orders to do so.

-At Hemmings' funeral, Preston is unsurprised to find Irvine secretly meeting with General Karpov.
+At Hemmings's funeral, Preston is unsurprised to find Irvine secretly meeting with General Karpov.
 Preston had become suspicious when known KGB agent Winkler was used as a courier, making it easy to follow him, and also when Petrofsky was killed instead of being captured for questioning.
 He surmised that discrediting Govorshin would benefit both Irvine and Karpov (sneering to both that keeping hold over their careers is all that matters to them).
 Preston does not see any point in exposing them and leaves after expressing his contempt for their cynical power play (Irvine secretly assuring Karpov that they have control over Preston, as they covertly observe him reunite with his young son).